How to Remove White Background in Photoshop (5 Fast Ways)

 Step 5.
 Creating a Selection

-By clicking upon the white background, make a selection.
-Photoshop will collect the color samples from wherever you click and pick a similar color on its own.
+By clicking upon the white BG, make a selection.
+Photoshop will collect the color samples from wherever you click and pick a similar color.

 click white background to make selection